michelp/metagration/README.md

 The obvious question is, if metagrations are stored procedures that makes DDL changes, who CREATEs the metagrations?
-They can be created programatically as shown above with `new_script`, or they can be import and exported using any SQL client or tool.
+They can be created programatically as shown above with `new_script` or by inserting directly into the `metagraiton.script` table.
+They can be imported and exported using any PostgreSQL client or admin tool.
+Because metagrations are in-database, they are dumped and restored when the database is backed up.

 You can still check your metagrations into source control and stream them into a new database when you initialize it, then call `metagrate.run()`.

-Because metagrations are in-database, they are dumped and restored when the database is backed up.

-Since this process is *decoupled* from the actual migration, it can be done using any of the many database management tools for PostgreSQL.
+Since this process of creating metagrations is *decoupled* from the actual act of migration, it can be done using any of the many database management tools for PostgreSQL.
 Because metagration scripts are stored procedures, they are stateless database objects that can be exported, imported, dropped and re-created as necessary.

 A helpful tool for doing this `metagration.export()`.
-The `export()` function will generate SQL script file that `CREATE OR REPLACE`s the migration scripts.
+The `export()` function will generate SQL script file that `CREATE OR REPLACE`s the migration scripts and optionally clear and run them.
 Simply capture the output of this function, for example with:

     psql -A -t -U postgres -c 'select metagration.export()' > export_file.sql